yumis56/is373-project/blog/source/_posts/about-computers-etc.md

 title: About Computing Parts and Concepts
 ---

-# About Computing Parts and Concepts
+# Computing Parts and Concepts

 ## CPU
 Central Processing Unit (processor)